Mom's Carrot Casserole

 • 3-5 slices of bacon (diced and fried crisp)

-• 1 medium green bell pepper (chopped)
+• 1 medium green bell pepper (diced)

 • 1 can tomato soup